A league of their own: The long forgotten story of the Ligue des avions miniatures de Montréal

 Model Craft Hobbies was formed at an indeterminate time as the Ontario Model Aircraft Company of Toronto.
 Model Craft Hobbies, which adopted its new name in early 1942, made flying scale models used by Canadian members of the Jimmie Allen Flying Club.
 In the spring of 1942, it produced approximately 90 000 scale models per month.
-By comparison, its monthly production in 1928 was about 125 scale models.
+By comparison, the monthly production of the firm at the end of the 1920s or the beginning of the 1930s was approximately 125 scale models.

 What was the Jimmie Allen Flying Club, you ask, my reading friend?
 A good question that deserves a good answer.
 The fascination with aviators that permeated the United States in the early 1930s could be found on the radio, where The Air Adventures of Jimmie Allen, an adventure soap opera, aroused the enthusiasm of young listeners, both American and Canadian.
 Produced between 1933 and 1937 from texts written by 2 First World War pilots, the adventures of the young civilian pilot remained on the air until around 1943.
 A second series of Jimmie Allen adventures, sponsored by International Shoe Company and other companies, went on the air in 1946-47.